-As a result of successful completion of the Psychology Program, graduates will have:
+As a result of successful completion of the Psychology Program, graduates will have completed the following:

 1. Attained a variety of relevant courses in psychology which will enhance personal, academic, and career goals;

 2. Demonstrated basic principles of research design and analysis;